Skip to content

 Is there a deposit to start?

-The pre-construction and design agreements are each 1 to 2 percent of the estimated budget at signing.
-The construction agreement requires a 10 percent downpayment, credited as a discount against final invoices at closeout (not against interim draws).
+The pre-construction and design agreements are each 1 to 2 percent of the projected budget at signing.
+These fees are separate and are not credited toward construction.
+The construction agreement requires a 10 percent downpayment, which is credited as a discount against final invoices at closeout (not against interim draws).

 How much for last-minute changes during construction?